Learn About Common Issues And How We Can Help

 How Do You Unclog a Drain With a Septic System?

 Clogged drains are a common problem, but they can often be resolved without calling in a professional.
 What’s more, you don’t need to use toxic chemicals to clear out your clog.
 With a little patience and some tried and true methods, you can often unclog your drain by yourself, in a reasonably short amount of time.
 If you are a homeowner with a septic tank, there may be other considerations you need to look at when removing blockages in your septic system, so that back up doesn’t negatively affect your septic tank, or cause issues with septic tank pumping or solid wastes in the septic tank.
 First, try to physically remove what’s causing the problem.
 One common cause of clogs is hair collected around a pop-up stopper or strainer.
 You may be able to perform drain cleaning and remove the hair and clear the drain clog, or you might be

-Treating Your Septic Tank In Kansas City HOW TO MAINTAIN YOUR SEPTIC TANK Do you know how to maintain your septic system?
-With septic tank replacement starting at $8,000, it’s important to keep your system in the best possible condition.
+Do you know how to maintain your septic system?
+With septic tank repairs & replacement starting in the $1,000’s, it’s important to keep your septic system in the best possible condition.
 Fortunately, it’s not hard to take care of it, if you follow a few simple tips.
 First, though, let’s quickly review the basics of a septic system.
 Two parts comprise a septic system: the tank and the drain field.
 The septic tank is an underground container responsible for holding solids and scum that comes from your household wastewater.
 With the proper maintenance, it should last thirty years or so.
-Once in the septic tank, heavy solids sink to the bottom, and bacteria reduces them to sludge and gasses.
-Grease and other lighter solids rise to the top to form a scum layer; solids that don’t decompose must be periodically removed
+Once in the septic tank, heavy solids sink to the bottom, and bacteria reduce them to sludge and gasses (this is the sludge layer).
+Grease and other lighter solids rise to the top to form a scum layer (maintaining proper scum levels is part of a well-running system); solid waste